arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 3.07.2020
+[Google Domains](https://domains.google/) is so much better than Go Daddy, why didn't I know this before today?
+Go Daddy has a confusing UI, a subpar UX, and quite a few dark patterns.
+For example, it's so darn hard to simply check how much you're paying per year for all your domains.
+Granted, I haven't tried to do this yet with Google Domains, but the rest of the process was so much better I'm just assuming this will be too.

+I used Google Domains to get [tinyshroomstudio.com](http://tinyshroomstudio.com/), which has a link to a Godot game I exported for the web.
+While I was doing this, I found out that [threads don't work](https://docs.godotengine.org/en/3.2/getting_started/workflow/export/exporting_for_web.html) for these exports!
+This confused me for a while, because I was doing some [background loading](https://docs.godotengine.org/en/3.2/tutorials/io/background_loading.html).
+So that's one thing I learned today.

+Another thing, [websitepolicies.com](https://www.websitepolicies.com/) is good for generating privacy policies that are legal and no one will understand.
+They host them for you too, so you can link them when uploading apps to app stores and stuff.

+Lastly... the native software on macOS is so bad for editing video properties like frame rate and resolution.
+Terrible.
+Just gotta use https://video.online-convert.com/convert-to-mpg instead.

 ### 3.06.2020
 Now that I'm doing these again, I'm starting to realize that the variety of things I learn on a daily basis is much less varied than it was during college.
 Which, I guess,